Skip to Content

 Cooking Sausage onion and celery

-• Using a large bowl, mix the chicken stock, eggs, salt, pepper, and parsley.
+• Using a large bowl, mix the chicken stock, eggs, salt, pepper, and fresh parsley and thyme.
 Add the bread and sausage mixture.
 Add the dried fruit if desired.
 Combine using a spoon or your hand.

 Mixing Ingredients